DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-config.rst

 To use the default AP mode, you don't have to do anything other than connect an ESP8266 board as described in `WiFi Setup <../get-started/wifi-setup.html>`_.
 That's it!
 We find your Wifi board, no matter which of the extra serial ports you attached it to and create a WiThrottle Server that waits for you to connect to it with software like Engine Driver.

+To see other configuration options you can set in your config.h file, see `WiFi Config Options`_ below.

 You will need to know:

 * The IP address assigned by the WiFi board (Usually **192.168.4.1**)